The importance of good nutrition

 The initial consultation is an opportunity to delve deep into your diet, eating habits and your relationship with food to help me provide advice that is specifically tailored to your goals.

 Prior to the initial consultation, you will be asked to record a 3 to 5-day food diary and if possible, take some photographs of various meals you have consumed over the same period.
-(A food diary is available to download at the bottom of this page).

 During the initial consultation, we will discuss the reason for your visit, your dietary intake, and what you would like to achieve while working with me.
 If applicable, height, weight, hip and waist measurements will be collected to help track progress and to also help provide personalised dietary advice.